jhauck2/JaySim/README.md

 ##### RayLib
 - Download the raylib zipped source files from https://ghithub.com/raysan5/raylib
 - Extract the files to your C: drive
-- In your w64devkit terminal naviage to C:/raylib-master/src
+- In your w64devkit terminal navigate to C:/raylib-master/src
 - Run `make`
 #### Clone Repository
 - Clone repository into a local folder